Aspen Extreme

 Aspen Extreme is a 1993 American drama film written and directed by Patrick Hasburgh.
 The plot is about two ski buddies, T.J.
 Burke (Paul Gross) and Dexter Rutecki (Peter Berg), who move from Brighton, Michigan to Aspen, Colorado to seek a better life.
 The two friends quickly become Aspen ski instructors, but women, drugs, and job troubles threaten to destroy their relationship.
 Along the way, TJ tries to realize his dream of becoming a professional writer, and the pair train for the upcoming Powder 8 ski competition.

 The supporting cast includes Finola Hughes, Teri Polo, William Russ, and Trevor Eve.
-The cover of the US video release quotes the Seattle Times as referring to the film as "Top Gun on the Ski Slopes."
+The cover of the American video release quotes the Seattle Times as referring to the film as "Top Gun on the Ski Slopes."

 Plot

 T.J.
 Burke tires of his auto assembly worker job in Detroit, quits, and convinces his friend Dexter Rutecki to move with him to Aspen.
 After succeeding in the new instructor tryouts for the Aspen Ski School, they both become ski instructors, although T.J. secretly intercedes on Dexter's behalf.
 While T.J. advances to become the most popular instructor of the school during the season, he has to constantly watch out for Dexter, whose social skills are less honed and whose future is less bright.
-Along the way, they meet the young local radio DJ (Robin, played by Teri Polo) as well as a rich cougar-ish woman (Bryce, played by Finola Hughes), who selects the most desirable new instructor each year for her latest plaything.
+Along the way, they meet young local radio DJ Robin Hand as well as the rich cougar-ish Bryce Kellogg, who selects the most desirable new instructor each year for her latest plaything.

 After watching the famous Aspen Powder 8 competition, T.J. and Dexter agree to team up to try to win the next season's award.
 While skiing out of bounds, T.J. falls into a large sinkhole in the snow, plunging many feet into a stream.
 Dexter rescues him, and because skiing out of bounds would get them fired, takes him to Robin's house so she can patch him up without notifying the ski school director.